danb0b/danb0b.github.io/content/notebook/algo-vpn.md

 1. copy configuation files to other machines for use
 1. run your virtualbox image as a service so it starts automatically.
     * See <https://github.com/onlyfang/VBoxVmService>

+### Configure Router

+1. give your new algo VM a unique ip address
+1. forward specific ports to vm
+    1. 4160:4160 - doesn't apply to ubuntu installs
+    1. 51820:58120

+### Configure other Computers

 1. Install linux client: